-More recently the partnership has produced the London Geodiversity Action Plan (originally published in October 2010, with an update in February 2014).
+More recently the partnership has produced the London Geodiversity Action Plan (originally published in October 2010.
 The Plan provides a framework for understanding, conserving and using the geodiversity of the capital.
-In 2018 a new GAP will inform the priorities from 2019-2023.
+A new GAP was produced in April 2019 that informs the priorities from 2019-2024. (link to 2019 Action Plan and updates)

 The Partnership seeks to share good geodiversity practice, influence regional policy and establish cross-regional working for geodiversity as well as providing the following functions:-